It's the last hour of the last show in 2011 on EIB.

 Dr. Williams, thank you so much for taking my call.

-I I love listening to you on the show.
+I love listening to you on the show.

-As as with many of my libertarian colleagues, I think that we live in a hostile world and we have to use our equipment appropriately.
+As with many of my libertarian colleagues, I think that we live in a hostile world and we have to use our equipment appropriately.

-But um he's a good guy, I think.
+But he's a good guy, I think.

-And uh I I hope that 2012 will be better and that there might be change for 2011.
+Look, folks, it's the end of 2011, and I hope that 2012 will be better and that there might be change for 2011.

-Keep in mind that Monday is the best of and Tuesday, Rush will be back, and I don't know when I'll be back, but uh whenever Russia uh calls uh will be uh on the show, and I'll be here to help Rush push back the uh frontiers of ignorance.
+And I don't know when I'll be back, but whenever Russia calls, we'll be on the show, and I'll be here to help Rush push back the frontiers of ignorance.

-Uh I guess I should be politically correct by saying have a lot to drink but drive responsibly that's what all the advertisements have to say.
+I guess I should be politically correct by saying, have a lot to drink, but drive responsibly.